Adidas Pure Boost ZG Review Facts

 • Dynamic-fit elastic bands help stabilize the foot

-• Heel cap increases stability of the back end
+• Heel cap increases the stability of the back end

 These shoes are great for both casual wear and running.
 The Adidas Pure Boost ZG offers great stability, comfort, and flexibility.
 The lightweight material used in this sneaker proves the nickname “Zero Gravity” to be true.
 You can run for hundreds of miles and not see severe wear and tear.